nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Glossary

+- **_Absolute Path_** : A full path that specifies the exact location of a file or directory from the root of the file system.
 - **_Category_** : A label that represents the type of contact (e.g., student, company) used for filtering and sorting contacts.
 - **_CLI (Command Line Interface)_** : A text-based user interface through which users interact with the application by typing commands.
 - **_CSV (Comma-separated values)_** : A text file format that uses commas to separate values, and newlines to separate records.
 - **_GUI (Graphical User Interface)_** : The part of the application that users interact with, which includes graphical components like command boxes and task lists.
 - **_NUS Club Administrator_** : An NUS club admin user responsible for managing contacts of students, companies, etc.
+- **_Relative Path_** : A file path that is relative to the current working directory of the user or application.
 - **_Student ID_** : The student ID associated with each student in NUS.
-It has the format AxxxxxxxX (e.g. A0123456Z)
+It has the format AxxxxxxxX (e.g. A0123456Z).
 - **_Tag_** : A keyword or label associated with a contact that allows for easy grouping and filtering.
-- **_Relative Path_** : A file path that is relative to the current working directory of the user or application.
-- **_Absolute Path_** : A full path that specifies the exact location of a file or directory from the root of the file system.

 ---

 ## FAQ